A posteriori necessity

 A posteriori necessity is a thesis in metaphysics and the philosophy of language, that some statements of which we must acquire knowledge a posteriori are also necessarily true.
 It challenges previously widespread belief that only a priori knowledge can be necessary.
-It draws on a number of philosophical concepts such as necessity, the causal theory of reference, rigidity, and the a priori a posteriori distinction.
+It draws on a number of philosophical concepts such as necessity, the causal theory of reference, rigidity, and the a priori–a posteriori distinction.

 It was first introduced by philosopher Saul Kripke in his 1970 series of lectures at Princeton University.
-The transcript of these lectures was then compiled and assembled into his seminal book, Naming and Necessity.
+The transcript of these lectures were then compiled and assembled into his seminal book, Naming and Necessity.

 Main argument for a posteriori necessity

 Here is an overview of the argument: